Learn Before

 Freud's Iceberg Model of the Mind

-Freud used the metaphor of an iceberg floating in water to illustrate the conscious and unconscious states of the mind.
-The conscious mind is represented by the visible area above the water's surface, comprising only a small fraction of our mental activities.
-The vast majority of the iceberg is submerged underwater, representing the unconscious mind.
-This hidden area contains the id, ego, and superego, and holds information that affects our behavior despite our lack of awareness of it.
+Freud used the metaphor of an iceberg floating in water to illustrate the conscious, preconscious, and unconscious states of the mind.
+The conscious mind is represented by the visible area above the water's surface.
+The area just below the water's surface represents the preconscious mind.
+The vast portion submerged beneath the water's surface represents the unconscious mind, which contains the id, ego, and superego.

 0